-Ketorolac nasal spray is used to relieve moderate to moderately severe pain, such as pain that occurs after an operation or other painful procedure.
-It is a nonsteroidal anti-inflammatory drug (NSAID) that will reduce pain and inflammation.
+Ketorolac nasal spray is used to relieve moderate to moderately severe pain (eg, pain that occurs after an operation or other painful procedure) for a short time only.
+It is a nonsteroidal anti-inflammatory drug (NSAID) which lessens pain and inflammation.

 Ketorolac has side effects that can be very dangerous.
-The risk of having a serious side effect increases with the amount that is used and the length of time it is used.
+The risk of having a serious side effect increases with the amount and the length of time it is used.
 Ketorolac should not be used for more than 5 days in a row.
-Before using this medicine, you should discuss with your doctor the benefits that this medicine can do as well as the risks of using it.
+Before using this medicine, you should discuss with your doctor the benefits as well as the risks of using it.

 This medicine is available only with your doctor's prescription.

-Use this medicine only as directed by your doctor to benefit your condition as much as possible.
+Use this medicine only as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
 Do not use it for more than 5 days in a row.
 The total number of days also includes any doses of ketorolac that may be given in a hospital or clinic setting.
 Using too much of this medicine increases the chance of side effects, especially in elderly patients.

 This medicine should come with a Medication Guide and patient instructions.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 This medicine is only used in the nose.
 Do not breathe in (inhale) this medicine while spraying.
-Do not get any of it in your eyes.
-If it does get in the eyes, rinse them with water or saline right away and call your doctor.
+Do not get any of it into your eyes.
+If it does get into the eyes, rinse them with water or saline right away and call your doctor.

 Drink extra fluids while you are using this medicine.
 This will keep your kidneys working well and help prevent kidney problems.